 Globally silver fish and soya bean is widely used as protein ingredients in the mixing of poultry feeds.
 However, much of the silver fish produced is used by human beings for food and soya bean cultivation is also limited by land, water and poor yields (Veldkamp and Guido, 2015).
-According to (FAO, 2011), it is projected that the globe will have to produce more food bys 70% by 2050.
+According to (FAO, 2011), it is projected that the globe will have to produce more food by 70% by 2050.
 However, with respect to animal protein production in particular, the International Feed Industry Federation (IFIF) believes that production of poultry meat, eggs, and pork likely to double.
 This poses many challenges to the world capacity to produce adequately enough livestock feeds.

 In sub -Saharan Africa, silver fish and soya bean are used as a cheap source of food mainly by poor households hence little and highly priced is available for use as ingredients in the manufacture of animal feeds.
 However, in Uganda, the prices for silver fish and soya are increasing every year because of competition for proteins between human beings and livestock, in this case affordability by poor livestock farmers is very low (Komi and Nakibugwe, 2017).
 The increasing scarcity of resources to produce silver fish, and soybean feed ingredients has doubled prices during the last 5 years and yet capital investment in livestock accounts for 60 to 70% as feeding hence leaving marginal profits for livestock projects (Komi and Nakibugwe, 2017).
-Therefore, alternative livestock feeds are needed to reduce amount of the sources in a constituted feed (soya beans and silver fish)
+Therefore, alternative livestock feeds are needed to reduce amount of the sources in a constituted feed (soya beans and silver fish.

 .

 BSF Larvae have become common simply because of their potential to convert waste into a cheap protein ingredient for livestock feeds according to Banks et al., (2014).
-BSF Larvae bio-conversion technique have been successful in animal waste management particularly from confined animal facilities of livestock, and poultry with reduction values of 5.
+Use of BSF Larvae as a bio-conversion technique has been successful in animal waste management particularly from confined animal facilities of livestock, and poultry with reduction values of 5.
 Additionally, BSF Larvae biomass is observed at 44.4% dry matter (DM) crude protein, 23% DM lipids, and a good balance of essential amino acid (Sheppard et al, 2008), associated with better feed conversion efficiency (Veldkamp et al, 2012).

 Furthermore, studies on livestock feeding trials on BSF Larvae biomass have so far yielded good results predicting the ability to substitute fish meal and soy in livestock feeds (FAO, 2013).
 Fortunately, BSF Larvae are freely got from animal waste of poultry, piggery and cattle, and the larvae can be reared on various substrates (Banks et al., 2014), for example jack fruit waste, pineapple waste, rumen content, fish offal among others.
 Therefore, successful development of BSF Larvae farming technology is key and entirely depend on the rearing substrates types and their feeding amounts which have so far not been studied widely.
-Available Studies, have proposed feeding amounts for BSF Larvae as 100 mg larva−1 day−1 (Diener et al.,2009), 163 mg larva−1 day−1 (dry base) (Paz et al., 2015) and 200 mg larva−1 day−1 (Permana et al.,2018).
-Moo et al., (2022), These studies revealed that higher feeding amounts increased BSF larvae growth.
+Studies have proposed feeding amounts for BSF Larvae as 100 mg larva−1 day−1 (Diener et al.,2009), 163 mg larva−1 day−1 (dry base) (Paz et al., 2015) and 200 mg larva−1 day−1 (Permana et al.,2018).
+Moo et al., (2022).
+These studies revealed that higher feeding amounts increased BSF larvae growth.
 Unfortunately, these studies are only limited to a few organic substrates while majority substrates that are readily available in our local communities are not being investigated in details.
-In this study however, different organic waste and their feeding levels were evaluated to determine their effect on growth which was documented as length, weight and survival rate of the larvae.
+In this study, different organic waste and their feeding levels were evaluated to determine their effect on growth which was documented as length, weight and survival rate of the larvae.

 2. material and methods